Harvard Hero Moment #21: Valentine’s Day Edition – Tinderella

 Because outside of my bubble of friends, I was still in the closet.
 The world thought I was straight, including my family!

-I was living in a world of planning trips to “Ibeefaa” and using the catch phrase “Reem” when really, I just wanted to hit the streets of Soho, go to Two Brewers to watch Drag Queens and maybe, just maybe, if I was lucky … actually meet someone!
+I was living in a world of planning trips to “Ibeefaa” and hearing the catch phrase “Reem” when really, I wanted to be hitting the streets of Soho, go to Two Brewers to watch Drag Queens and maybe, just maybe, if I was lucky … actually meet someone!

 Fast forward about four years and I was, indeed, still single.

-With the only relationship in my life being the two year one I had with my Gay Beard,* the worry definitely started to kick in!
+With the only relationship in my life being the year long one I had with my Gay Beard* back in school, the worry definitely started to kick in!

 *For anyone unaware of what a beard is, here’s Urban Dictionary’s definition:

 “The boyfriend or girlfriend of a closeted homosexual, used to conceal their sexuality.”